owenthereal/blog/posts/java/_posts/2011-02-23-speed-up-j2ee-environment-setup-with-jetty-maven-plugin.markdown

 #### Introducing Jetty Maven Plugin

 Jetty is a web server and javax.servlet container.
 One of its greatest features is its ability to be embedded into any Java application.
 The Jetty Maven plugin is just a simple integration of Jetty into the Maven build process.
 But don't get it wrong, being embeddable doesn't mean being less performing.
-Jetty is actually powering engine behind [Google App Engine][3] and [VMware Zimbra][4].
+Jetty is actually the powering engine behind [Google App Engine][3] and [VMware Zimbra][4].
 After all, scalability is more related to your app's implementation than the container.

 #### Running a single web app